electron/electron/docs/api/webview-tag.md

 # `<webview>` Tag

-## Warning

-Electron's `webview` tag is based on [Chromium's `webview`][chrome-webview], which is undergoing dramatic architectural changes.
-This impacts the stability of `webviews`, including rendering, navigation, and event routing.
-We currently recommend to not use the `webview` tag and to consider alternatives, like `iframe`, Electron's `BrowserView`, or an architecture that avoids embedded content altogether.

 ## Enabling

 By default the `webview` tag is disabled in Electron >= 5.
 You need to enable the tag by